akuklev/QIITs-in-Cedille/README.md

 Thus, `Nat` turns out to be the completely faithful representation of the W-type of natural numbers: it satisfies `Nat-`induction in the strong computational sense.
 Note that the type `Natᶜ` is not yet that good: It is well known that in Calculus of Constructions (essentially, Core Cedille without dependent intersection types) one cannot derive the induction principle for the type `Natᶜ`, moreover there are reasonable models of Calculus of Constructions where the type `Natᶜ` contains a kind of fixpoint operators on some `T -> T` functions in addition to Church encodings of natural numbers.
 The dependent intersection rules out these “non-standard” (or rather “not-in-general-computable”) iterators.

 Similar construction can be carried out for any W-type[3] yielding an impredicative encoding with correct dependent elimination principle.
+Thus, in addition to natural numbers we also have lists, trees of various shapes, finite types of any size `n : Nat` including empty and unit types, disjoint sums `A + B` and tuples `A × B` for any datatypes `A` and `B` as well as dependent tuples `𝚺\x : X, Y[X]`.
+Since the characteristic predicate `P[\x : X]` for any recursively enumerable subset of a W-type `X` is a W-type itself, we also have enough predicates.
+As it was already shown, dependent function types (universal quantifier) can be used to turn predicates into propositions. {Tell about implication, conjunction, disjunction, negation and existential quantification, concluding we have the full first order intuitionistic logic at our disposal.}

 § Leibniz Equality and Id-types